JuliaGraphics/Colors.jl/docs/src/colorspaces.md

 *Protanopia*, *deuteranopia*, and *tritanopia* are the loss of long, middle, and short wavelength photopigment, respectively.

-These functions take a color and return a new, altered color in the same colorspace .
+These functions take a color and return a new, altered color in the same colorspace.

 ```julia
 protanopic(c::Color, p::Float64)